 What are your favorites?

 Do you have any other favorite springtime activities in Minnesota you like to do?
 Feel free to add them to the comments so we can keep this list growing of unique things to do in Minnesota during spring.
-If you are looking to stay overnight at some to spend a little more than a day, check out Expedia for the best deals.
+If you are looking to stay overnight and spend a little more than a day, check out Trip Advisor for the best deals.

 If you are looking for some more great ideas, check out my other seasonal list of 28 Things to Do: